EXCLUSION IN SPIRITUAL COMMUNITIES

 And then they would answer me, ‘Of course!
 Bring your brother.
 We will…we will accept him with no problems.’
 But they looked at me and I had a very ordinary look.
 So I understood that the problem wasn’t with my brother; that’s when I started to understand God.
 I would take my brother to those churches and ask him, ‘So did you like the church?
 Did you like the pastor?’
 But then people would give weird looks.

-God is not looking at their appearance.
-God is not looking at your sins, your mistakes; he just looks at your potential.
+God is not looking at their appearances.
+God is not looking at your sins, your mistakes; he just looks at your potentials.
 And that’s what I want people to see in me.
-Don’t want them to look at my look, I want them to look at themselves and think, ‘If God likes this guy…if God loves this citizen, God loves me too.’”
+Don’t want them to look at my look, I want them to look at themselves and think, ‘If God likes this guy…if God loves this citizen, God loves me, too.’”

 I met Davi da Silva at the Zadoque Church in São Paulo, Brazil in the very first week that Portraits in Faith became an international project.
-The Zadoque Church caters to “underground” Christians who are part of the tattooed, pierced, leather wearing or goth-dressed counterculture.
-Even with his entire upper and lower lips pierced with over 20 rings, Davi defied all my preconceptions and turned out to be a beautiful soul filled with devotion to the cause of loving all of humanity.
+The Zadoque Church caters to “underground” Christians who are part of the tattooed, pierced, leather-wearing, or goth-dressed counterculture.
+Davi defied all my preconceptions of someone with multiple pierced rings across his upper and lower lips.
+He turned out to be a beautiful soul filled with devotion to the cause of loving all of humanity—a great lesson for me in prejudging others.

 So to explore this I will start with my own Jewish tradition and the commandment to “Love thy neighbor as thyself.”
 What does it mean to love my neighbor as myself?
 Rabbi Rachel Kaplan Marks, of Congregation Shalom in Fox Point, offered this beautiful commentary from the Wisconsin Jewish Chronicle newspaper: